Sign up for our newsletter

 Abbeydale Industrial Hamlet is a real jewel in Sheffield’s heritage crown and this vital funding from the National Lottery Heritage Fund will see it shine.
 The Hamlet offers an unparalleled opportunity to celebrate the city’s making history, provide an immersive visitor experience and deliver a fantastic resource embedded in the local community.
 We’re delighted to have received this support thanks to players of the National Lottery, and to Sheffield City Council and the J G Graves Charitable Trust.Kim Streets, Chief Executive at Sheffield Museums

-The funding will see work commence on a number of improvements taking place over the next two years, including:
+The funding will see work begin on a number of improvements taking place over the next two years, including:

 © Andy Brown